forestgrape/coronavirus/index.md

     - MERS is known that it usually jumps from camels to humans.
 SARS-like are similar to MERS-like:
       - sequence identity
       - epidemiological
-          - antibody responses observed in rural areas (pre SARS-CoV-2)
+          - antibody observations in rural areas: for both a few percentages (pre SARS-CoV-2)
           - both MERS-like and SARS-like are sampled from bats
       - evolution: frequent recombination
     - SARS-like have a large and dense genetic diversity and an evolution with frequent recombination which requires co-infections of different strains in the same cell and so in the same animal.
 This makes indicates a host species with a large biomass and a relaxed 'Darwinism'.
 For the last centuries the only animals providing this, are farm animals.
 Candidates are goats, sheep, pigs or even silk-moths (Bombyx mori).